Mara-Li/obsidian-explorer-hider/README.md

 ### Hiding files/folders

-To hide a file or a folder, you can right-click on the file/folder in the explorer or in the bookmarks and select `Hide file/folder`.
-The file/folder will be hidden from the explorer and the bookmarks.
+To hide a file or a folder, you can right-click on the file/folder in the explorer and select `Hide << name >>`.

+> [!IMPORTANT]
+> The menu of bookmarks doesn't allow (yet) to add items.
+To hide a file from bookmarks, you can use:
+> - The setting tab
+> - The context menu from the file, if opened in the editor

+If `Always hide in bookmark` is enabled, the file/folder will be hidden in the bookmarks too when the command is used from the explorer.

 ### Display all or hide all